 UV Sterilizer Efficiency Test

 The global COVID-19 pandemic has dramatically increased the demand for disinfection products.
 Of these, one of the most popular sterilizers that consumers have turned to are UV sterilizers.
-The principle of UV sterilization lies in the ultraviolet light that lend its name to these types of devices.
-Ultraviolet light carries a lot of energy, and this high-energy light—typically around 260 nm—can destroy the genetic material in a variety of pathogens, including fungi, bacteria, and viruses.
+The principle of UV sterilization lies in the ultraviolet light that lends its name to these types of devices.
+Ultraviolet (UV) light carries a lot of energy, and this high-energy light—typically around 260 nm—can destroy the genetic material in a variety of pathogens, including fungi, bacteria, and viruses.
 Pathogens are unable to reproduce and function when their genetic material is damaged, and this in turn prevents them from causing harm to humans.

 We investigated this question by assessing the sterilizing capabilities of two different UV sterilizers: “Lumin Sterilizer [1]” and “CP Lab Safety Mini UV Sterilizer [2]”.
-Lumin has a sleek design, programmable sterilization cycles, and uses a higher energy 13 W UV bulb.
+Lumin has a sleek design, programmable sterilization cycles, and uses a higher energy 13 W UV-C bulb.
 In contrast, CP Lab Mini Sterilizer has a more pared-down design and uses a 5 W UV bulb.
 Both UV bulbs operate at 254 nm, but the Lumin Sterilizer is 4-times more expensive than its more simply-designed competitor.

 CP Lab Safety UV Sterilizer